rotki/rotki/docs/api.rst

    :statuscode 200: Data successfully purged.
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: User is not logged in or some other error.
+   :statuscode 401: User is not logged.
+   :statuscode 409: Other error.
 Check error message for details.
    :statuscode 500: Internal rotki error